 I think I can honestly say that I have lost every sense of time.
 How is it September already?
 I don't even remember what happened in August.
 So for this little recap, it's going to be a deep dive into my calendar, e-mail and notebooks, because otherwise I have to stop writing here.
 Let's see where this adventure will get us, shall we?

 The first happy thing I encountered: to celebrate the first year of them being together, a dear friend asked me to take photos of her and her boyfriend.
 Nothing fancy, just a couple of things they often do together: playing a board game, walking to the swing set around the corner, and going for a ride on their newly acquired tandem bicycle.
-I love this types of photo sessions.
-And I’m so happy that I chose to document daily life instead of just the big life events.
+I love this type of photo session.
+And I'm so happy that I chose to document daily life instead of just the big life events.

 Speaking of which, I also got to be a wedding photographer again in August.
 It was a long, but fortunately relaxed day.
 Nothing was rushed.
-And the couple and their families and friends where such lovely, caring people.
+And the couple and their families and friends were such lovely, caring people.
 I feel truly blessed to have been a part of their wedding.

 The day after the wedding, I had my last church service of this year.
 Well, one that I had to prepare and lead.
 It was extra special for it was in the church where I spent my teenage years.
 So I knew almost everyone who was there.
 In the preceding weeks, I was so nervous.
 Almost like I had never done this before.
 And I even fell back to my old pattern of writing the sermon the night before.
 Yes, you read that correctly: after a 13-hour day of photographing, I wrote an entire sermon.
 Everything went fine, and everyone was so pleased to see me after all this time.
 And I was happy to be back.
 It felt a little bit like the ends of a circle coming together.
 But that's a story for another time.